kora-projects/kora-docs/mkdocs/docs/en/documentation/general.md

 ## Build System

-Since annotation handlers are the main pillar, it is assumed that you will use the [Gradle](https://gradle.org/guides/) build system, because it supports annotation handlers, incremental builds and is the most advanced build system in the JVM ecosystem.
+Since annotation processors are the main pillar, it is assumed that you will use the [Gradle](https://gradle.org/guides/) build system, because it supports annotation processors, incremental builds and is the most advanced build system in the JVM ecosystem.
 Gradle version `7+` is required.

 In order to avoid having to specify versions for each dependency, it is suggested to use [BOM](https://docs.gradle.org/current/userguide/platforms.html#sub:bom_import)